sateesh2020/web-server-kit/docs/development/Modules Fractal Structure.md

     |- f3/
 ```

 Here is where the fun part comes.
 We invert this structure by grouping along **features** rather than types of the code.
-So the Apollo Universal Starter Kit structure looks something like:
+So the Web Server Kit structure looks something like:

 ```
 |- app/